What option holders and platform editors need to do when exercising options

 Enter how many options you wish to exercise and confirm you will pay the granting company the exercise price, then click Submit.

-The company's platform editor will receive your exercise request and will process it once the exercise price has been paid.
+The company will receive your exercise request and process it once the exercise price has been paid.

 Once complete, the exercised options will convert into real shares and your dashboard will be updated accordingly.